BeautifulTovarisch/node-template/README.md

 After that's done, running `yarn run dev-server` will start the webpack-dev-server with hot-reloading enabled.

+# Important #

+After cloning down the project, remember to `git remote rm origin`.
+Otherwise your changes will modify this scaffolding project!

 ### Recommended ###

 You can set up aliases in webpack.config.js; There are some examples commented out.